Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: Data Examples

 \section{Data Examples}

 In this section, we show examples that demonstrate the utility of our proposed Gaussian process surrogate models when making inference on parameters that appear in the Potts, the hidden Potts, and the autologistic models, using both simulated and real-world data sets.
 All MCMC computations were done on a computer with a 6-core Intel Core i7-8700 @3.2 GHz, 32 GB RAM, and an NVIDIA GeForce GTX 1600 GPU.
 All computations with the importance sampling algorithm were done on a server with 64 cores in Intel Xeon E5-2683 @2.1 GHz processors, 256 GB RAM, and an NVIDIA GeForce GTX TITAN GPU, in order to take advantage of algorithm parallelization.
+Code to reproduce the results in this section can be found at \url{ https://github.com/quanvu17/warped_gradient_enhanced_GP_surrogate}.